 The two young bears, Henk and Eso, are siblings and approximately 3 years old.
 They were probably the victims of illegal poaching, and are thought to have been taken from the wild as cubs after their mother was shot.
 They were sold to the tourist trade, and ended up living in a small cramped cage at a roadside hotel & restaurant in Albania.
 You can see in the pictures to the left just how small that cage was!

-They were fed very little, only scraps from the restaurant kitchen and tip bits from passing tourists and their only water came from small rain puddles in their cage.
+They were being used to lure tourists into the restaurant.
+They were fed very little – only scraps from the restaurants kitchen and bits and pieces from passing tourists.
+Their food was not enough, and not suitable to their natural diets.
+Their only water came from rain puddles that collected in their cage.
 Both bears were malnourished and extremely thin, weighing approximately 70kg.

 Thankfully on the 16th May 2017, the bears were rescued from their miserable existence and are now being cared for by the rescue centre Natuurhulpcentrum in Belgium (where our other 3 rescue bears; Carmen, Peggy and Suzy, and the 4 ex-circus lions came from).
 The bears are now being well looked after, fed the correct seasonal diet, their fur is in much better condition and they have more room to move around.